International Board

 Dr. Hanna Lerner

-Dr. Hanna Lerner is a senior lecturer in political science.
+Prof. Hanna Lerner is a full professor in political science and the Head of the School of Political Science, Government and International Affairs.
 Her research focuses on comparative constitution writing, particularly in societies divided over the vision of their state, religion and politics, democratic theory and on global justice and international labor rights.

 She received her BA in philosophy and history and her MA in philosophy (magna cum laude) from Tel-Aviv University.
 She earned her MPhil and PhD in political science from Columbia University, New York.